oven wave logo

 oven is not working

 An oven is an essential appliance in any kitchen.
-It is used world wide for baking, roasting, and cooking a variety of dishes.
-However, it can be frustrating when your oven is not working or fails to heat up properly without you knowing the reason.
-In this article, we will explore six common reasons why your oven is not working and provide helpful tips on how to fix them.
+It is used worldwide for baking, roasting, and cooking various dishes.
+However, it can be frustrating when your oven is not working or fails to heat up properly without you knowing why.
+In this article, we will explore six common reasons why your oven is not working and provide helpful tips on fixing them.

 1. Power Issues